Skip to content

 1. The metal to be treated:

-• It’s important to determine which surface treatment is compatible with your type of metal.
+• It’s essential to determine which surface treatment is compatible with your type of metal.

 1. The size of the part to be treated:

-• Galvanization can be used for large parts, while black oxidation is best suited for small or medium-sized parts.
+• Galvanizing works well for large parts, while black oxidation is best suited for small or medium-sized components.

-In conclusion, if you’re wavering between black oxide and galvanizing, it’s important to have a good knowledge of each of these surface treatments to make an informed choice.
+In conclusion, if you’re unsure whether to choose between black oxide and galvanizing, it’s important to have a good understanding of each of these surface treatments to make an informed decision.

-You can also seek expert advice.
-You can contact our team and they will give you a straight answer.
+You can also consult an expert for guidance.
+Feel free to contact our team and they will give you a clear, straightforward answer.

 And if you decide to go with black oxidation and need a fast, professional black oxide coating service, we’ve got you covered!